MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/addin-object.md

 ---

-# AddIn Object
+# AddIn object

 The **AddIn** object provides information about an add-in to other add-ins.

 ## Syntax